rafaelcoelho1409/K3D/README.md

 1. Create the K3D cluster (takes 2-3 minutes)
 2. Install all services (takes 15-20 minutes total)
 3. Configure port mappings and auto-restart

+**Note:** For fresh installations without an existing cluster, use `./fresh-start.sh` instead to avoid connection errors.

 ### 4. Access Your Services